scale-it/algo-builder/packages/web/README.md

 2.  ### MyAlgo Wallet:

-    Create an instance of the `MyAlgoWalletSession` class by passing the chain name and connect it using `connectToMyAlgo`.
+    Create an instance of the `MyAlgoWalletSession` class by passing the wallet URL and connect it using `connectToMyAlgo`.

          ```js
+         const walletURL = {
+             token: token,
+             host: host,
+             port: port,
+         }
-         const wcSession = new MyAlgoWalletSession(CHAIN_NAME)
+         const wcSession = new MyAlgoWalletSession(walletURL)
          await wcSession.connectToMyAlgo();
          ```

 3.  ### Wallet Connect:

-    Create an instance of the `WallectConnectSession` class by passing the chain name and create a new session using `create` and connect to it using `onConnect`.
+    Create an instance of the `WallectConnectSession` class by passing the wallet URL and create a new session using `create` and connect to it using `onConnect`.

     ```js
+    const walletURL = {
+             token: token,
+             host: host,
+             port: port,
+    }
-    const wcSession = new WallectConnectSession(CHAIN_NAME);
+    const wcSession = new WallectConnectSession(walletURL);
     await wcSession.create(true);
     wcSession.onConnect((error, response) => console.log(error, response));
     ```